-Anli & Laura's Lesbian Gamer Geek Wedding #Real Weddings: Global#australia#brides in glasses#diy bouquet#diy wedding#gamers#geeky#lesbian#LGBT#outdoor#pink dress#pink hair#rock band#short hair#two dresses#video games#vow examples October 26 | Offbeat Editors Photos by: Julie Clyde Photography Photos by Photo by Julie Clyde Photography The offbeat bride: Anli, data analyst Her offbeat partner: Laura, public servant Location & date of wedding: The Old Stone House, NSW Australia — 5 September 2009 What made our wedding offbeat: We wanted a ceremony that reflected our geeky, romantic, pink aesthetic, while at the same time being profound and meaningful.
+Anli & Laura's Lesbian Gamer Geek Wedding #Real Weddings: Global#australia#brides in glasses#diy bouquet#diy wedding#gamers#geeky#lesbian#LGBT#outdoor#pink dress#pink hair#rock band#short hair#two brides two dresses#video games#vow examples October 26 | Offbeat Editors Photos by: Julie Clyde Photography Photos by Photo by Julie Clyde Photography The offbeat bride: Anli, data analyst Her offbeat partner: Laura, public servant Location & date of wedding: The Old Stone House, NSW Australia — 5 September 2009 What made our wedding offbeat: We wanted a ceremony that reflected our geeky, romantic, pink aesthetic, while at the same time being profound and meaningful.
 Our ceremony was themed around the video game Portal and the anime series Revolutionary Girl Utena.
 We incorporated lots of geeky details, from the table names (Revolution, Sierra, Katara and GLaDOS) to the choice of music.
 We also kept several traditional elements such as bouquets, dresses and bridesmaids.
 However, we both walked down the aisle unaccompanied and skipped the garter/bouquet toss.
 Companion Cube cake.
 Photo by Julie Clyde Photography.
 I DIY'ed many details, including bouquets, centrepieces, bonbons, stationery and my hand-embellished corset, skirts, petticoat and detachable train.
 Because our wedding was so small, we skipped having a dance floor and invited guests to games of Lupus In Tabula after dinner.
 Our cake and bonbon were companion-cube shaped.
 We played Rock Band instead of having a Hens Night.
 And we walked down the aisle to an obscure piece of music from Utena.
 Because we can't legally be wed in Australia, we had a good friend officiate and he did a great job.
 We kept our vows secret from one another until the night before, but somehow both of us managed to discuss Laura's fear of spiders in each of our vows.
 Many of our friends very kindly offered their support and help, from playing violin at the ceremony, setting up decorations, making sure we were fed, proof-reading our vows, driving us around before the day and looking after our cats.
 We also both wore dresses, although we didn't keep our dresses secret; we had photo shoots together before the ceremony and even got dressed in the same room!
 Laura kept her pink hair, I kept my glasses on through all the photos and we posed with Nintendo DS consoles.
 Our biggest challenge: We were engaged for almost two years and picked our venue a year and a half in advance.
 Closer to the date, we were unsure whether the site vendors understood our vision for the day as we had originally discussed.
 We were very concerned about having adequate heating as many guests would be traveling in from a warmer state.
 We also had problems with not being able to order the correct furniture that we originally wanted.
 With some good communication, we were able to sort out our issues.
 And the venue was set up mostly as we had originally envisaged.
 It helped that our vendors were very patient and understanding people.
 We needed to get confirmation on details early on as it really made the process less stressful.
 We also made contingency plans (for example, seeking alternative sources for furniture and decorations) which we, fortunately, did not have to use.
 My favorite moment: Laura's favourite moment was watching me walk down the aisle towards her while our lovely friend Katherine played Hikari Sasu Niwa on violin.
 We had decided she would go first as during the rehearsal I felt really nervous being the first in line.
 However, during the ceremony I read my vows first.
 Photo by Julie Clyde Photography.
 My favourite moment was the sunset photoshoot after the ceremony.
 I felt much more relaxed after everything had worked out really well and we had a lovely romantic walk together at the bottom of the garden and had some time alone with one another and our discreet photographer, Julie Clyde.
 My offbeat advice: Our advice is to really spend some serious time with one another discussing your direction for your ceremony and the kind of vows that you want to make.
 We spent a lot of time developing our vows and had great input from some of our friends, which we highly recommend seeking if you can.
 Also, if you're going the DIY route, try to have everything done at least a month in advance.
 I was still altering dresses (which was unplanned for) on the week of the wedding which wasn't fun at all given that we had international and interstate guests to entertain and an international honeymoon to prepare for.
 Care to share a few vendor links?
 Anli's cream knitted bolero – Trendy Knitting Anli's dress – hand made, fabric sources included Silk Baron, House Fabric, and Exclusive Silks Laura's pink & cream dress – Raylia Designs Bridesmaids' dresses – Style Shake Venue – The Old Stone House (NSW, Australia) Catering – Le Tres Bon (French) Cake – Amelia's Cakes, Page ACT Australia Photography – Capturing Essence Enough talk — show me the wedding porn!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo PREVIOUS I'm a sucker for bellydance weddings NEXT Jaleen & Andrew's Surreal Love Circus Party-time Wedding Toggle comments [ 175 ] Read more comments ‹ 1 … 4 Join the conversation Cancel Reply Your email address will not be published.
+Fix Typo PREVIOUS I'm a sucker for bellydance weddings NEXT Jaleen & Andrew's Surreal Love Circus Party-time Wedding Toggle comments [ 176 ] Read more comments ‹ 1 … 4 Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked * Comment Notify me of follow-up comments by email.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.